Free Mystery Book for Tweens and Early Teens

 And then shut his eyes.
 They never opened again.

 Lauren lay on top of their Dad, sobbing.
 The paramedics had to pry her off him.
-She’d held onto Cole then, and that was where she’d clung for the next two weeks: at the hospital, at the police station, at the funeral and at the Bradley’s, their dad’s friend’s house where they were staying.
+She’d held onto Cole then, and that was where she’d clung for the next two weeks: at the hospital, at the police station, at the funeral and at the Bradley’s, their dad’s friend’s where they were staying.

-The whole thing was a blur except for when Mrs Quin from Social Services came and met with the Bradley’s one evening after bedtime.
+The whole thing was a blur.
+Except for when Mrs Quin from Social Services came and met with the Bradley’s one evening after bedtime.
 He and Lauren were hiding at the top of the stairs when she came inside.
 She wore a long, dark dress with a wide collar and bright red lipstick.
 Her black hair was pulled back tight into a high bun.

 Lauren grabbed his hand and whispered in his ear, “She looks like Maleficent.”